jhsu802701/tutorial-docker-stretch/06-rails_app_sqlite.md

 * Exit SQLite Browser.
 * In Docker, press Ctrl-C to stop the local server so that you can continue entering commands.
 * Enter the command "exit".
+* In the next chapter, you will create a basic Ruby on Rails app that uses PostgreSQL instead of SQLite as the database.